Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> Open source web mapping applications like Leaflet play a crucial role in democratizing access to mapping technology and spatial data visualization.
 They empower developers, businesses, and communities to create interactive maps that are customizable, scalable, and adaptable to diverse needs.
 Leaflet, with its lightweight and modular design, offers a user-friendly platform for displaying geographical information on websites and mobile applications.
 Its extensive plugin ecosystem further enhances functionality, allowing integration with various data sources and advanced spatial analysis tools.
 By leveraging open source technologies like Leaflet, users can innovate freely, collaborate globally, and harness the power of spatial data to solve real-world challenges in fields ranging from urban planning and environmental management to logistics and tourism. </p> <br>

 <p> In this tutorial, we will be creating a simple Leaflet web map.
 The aim is to incorporate some of Leaflet's primary features: we weill use a basemap, markers, renderers to symbolize data, and pop-up features to make the map more informative.
 In an effort to incorporate different kinds of data, we will be looking at state level educational attainment data from the American Community Survey.
-The goal is to map out the percentage of the population with a Bachelor's degree or higher. </p> <br>
+The goal is to map out the percentage of the population with a Bachelor's degree or higher.
+As a point of reference, this tutorial is based on the <a href="https://leafletjs.com/examples/choropleth/"> chloropleth map tutorial</a> from Leaflet.
+There are some differences however that warrant creating this tutorial.  </p> <br>

 <h3> Setting up the HTML and CSS </h3> <br>